antimof/UxPlay/README.md

 available on your system.
 (Replace  "Audio" by "Video" to see videosinks).
 Some possible audiosinks are pulsesink, alsasink, osssink, oss4sink, and osxaudiosink (macOS).

-If you ran cmake with "-DZOOMFIX=ON", check if the problem is still there without ZOOMFIX.
-ZOOMFIX is only applied to the default videosink choice ("autovideosink") and the two X11 videosinks "ximagesink" and "xvimagesink".
-ZOOMFIX is only designed for these last two; if autovideosink chooses a different videosink, ZOOMFIX is now ignored.
-If you are using the X11 windowing system (standard on Linux), and have trouble with screen-sharing on Zoom, use ZOOMFIX and "-vs xvimagesink" (or "-vs ximagesink" if the previous choice doesn't work).

-As other  videosink choices are not affected by ZOOMFIX, they  may or may not be visible to screen-sharing apps.
-Cairo-based windows created on Linux with "-vs gtksink" are visible to screen-sharing aps without ZOOMFIX; windows on macOS created by
-"-vs glimagesink" (default choice) and "-vs osximagesink" are also visible.

 The "OpenGL renderer" window created on Linux by "-vs glimagesink" sometimes does not close properly when its "close" button is clicked.
 (this is a GStreamer issue).
 You may need to terminate uxplay with Ctrl-C to close a "zombie" OpenGl window.
 If similar problems happen when the client sends the "Stop Mirroring" signal, try the no-close option "-nc" that leaves the video window open.